vegafusion/vegafusion.github.io/source/roadmap.md

 ## Altair Integration

-(roadmap_extract_data)=
-### Extracting Data from Altair Chart
-The [Extracting Data](https://github.com/altair-viz/altair-transform#example-extracting-data) workflow supported by `altair-transform` could be implemented.
-This would involve directly converting Altair transforms into Vega transforms without using Vega-Lite in the browser.
-The transforms are nearly identical, so this shouldn't present a major challenge.

-(roadmap_pre_agg)=
-### Pre-Aggregating Large Datasets in Altair Chart
-The [Pre-Aggregating Large Datasets](https://github.com/altair-viz/altair-transform#example-pre-aggregating-large-datasets) workflow from `altair-transform` could be implemented.
-As above, this would involve directly converting Altair transforms into Vega transforms without using Vega-Lite in the browser.

 ### Provide Selection Access from Python
 The current state of Altair [selections](https://altair-viz.github.io/user_guide/interactions.html#selections-building-blocks-of-interactions) could be made available through the `VegaFusionWidget`.
 This would make it possible to register custom Python logic to run in response to user interaction events.
 It would also make it possible to synchronize selections across Charts displayed in different notebook output cells.